EnverUsta/ChattingApp/README.md

 1. Angular routing
 2. Adding a bootstrap theme
 3. Using Angular route guards
 4. Using a Shared Module

+## Section 7

+Implement global error handling in both the API and the Angular application.
+Also to have an understanding of:

+1. API Middleware
+2. Angular Interceptors
+3. Troubleshooting exceptions